 Hospitalisations and economic burden of influenza

-Influenza may have a considerable burden on secondary healthcare systems.30
+Influenza may have a considerable burden on secondary healthcare systems.10

 Certain groups may create increased pressure as they are more likely to experience a longer and more severe illness.
-During the 2018/19 influenza season:30
+Data below is derived from an average of 2017/18 and 2018/19 season costs from Moss et al:

 <65 years